 The birds will still chirp.
 Their reality shall never be yours.

-You will step out onto the rocky path leading up to your parked Toyota Supra, the one you’ll never be able to pay-off.
+You will step out onto the rocky path leading up to your parked Toyota Supra, the one you’ll never be able to pay off.
 The pebbles and stones dig into the malleable flesh that covers the bones, muscles, and tendons of your feet.
-Your weight will be in discord with the gravity pushing up into your feet this irregularity of that underneath.
+Your weight will be in discord with the gravity pushing up into your bare soles this irregularity of that underneath.
 This will be pain, reality’s marker, reshaper, and its own gravity in a way, the gravitas of our mortality.
 The tinges of mirth at this duality will offer you a partial grin that you will accept, but none as of yet will admire your lifted features.

 The car before you, its deep purples, and black sheer interior both will excite and incite.
 You loathe what it will do to your finances and your psyche.
 How can the intangible weigh so much?
 We never appreciate enough the psyche, the animus, the soul.
 This simple travail, it too will be left behind.
 The flat, but rough, pavement will guide you down Dixy Hill Lane, your once home, and you will turn away following the most prominent signs.
 Steps upon steps will provide the rhythm of tomorrow, barefoot you will feel the life within you stir.
 You will pass between a stream of cars with blaring horns as you take to the longer road.
 You have heard the more difficult path always produces the best results.
 You found this to be a fallacy, but you’re willing to look for some truth in it.
 For if it can be conquered, it will force you to grow, to change, to be made anew.
-That is if your perseverance doesn’t falter to everness, the emptiness of the forever after.
+That is, if your perseverance doesn’t falter to everness, the emptiness of the forever after.